Category Archives: Royal Relationships

 Grand Duke Dmitri Pavlovich of Russia and Prince Felix Felixovich Yusupov; Credit Wikipedia

-Eventually, a group of conspirators plotted to murder Rasputin in hopes of ending his influence over Nicholas II’s family.
+Eventually, a group of conspirators plotted to murder Rasputin hoping to his influence over Nicholas II’s family.
 The conspirators were led by two men, one a member of the Imperial Family and one who married into the Imperial Family.
 Grand Duke Dmitri Pavlovich of Russia was the second child and only son of Grand Duke Paul Alexandrovich (a son of Alexander II, Emperor of All Russia) and Princess Alexandra of Greece (a daughter of King George I of Greece and Grand Duchess Olga Konstantinovna of Russia).
 Therefore, Dmitri was the first cousin of Nicholas II as their fathers were brothers.
 (A side note, Dmitri was also the first cousin of Prince Philip, Duke of Edinburgh as Dmitri’s mother and Philip’s father were siblings.)
-Prince Felix Felixovich Yusupov was a Russian aristocrat who was wealthier than any of the Romanovs.
+Prince Felix Felixovich Yusupov was a Russian aristocrat who was wealthier than any Romanovs.
 Felix married Princess Irina Alexandrovna of Russia, Nicholas II’s only niece, the daughter of his sister Grand Duchess Xenia Alexandrovna of Russia and Grand Duke Alexander Mikhailovich of Russia.

 The room in the Moika Palace where Rasputin was brought; Credit – Wikipedia

 Felix then offered Rasputin wine, and after an hour Rasputin was fairly drunk.
-The other conspirators were waiting in a room on another floor of the palace and Felix then went upstairs and came back with Dmitri’s revolver.
+The other conspirators were waiting in a room on another floor of the palace and Felix then went upstairs and returned with Dmitri’s revolver.
 He shot Rasputin in the chest and the wounds appeared to be serious enough to cause death.
 However, Rasputin escaped, struggling up the stairs and opening an unlocked door to the courtyard.
 Purishkevich heard the noise, went out to the courtyard, and shot Rasputin four times, missing three times.
-Rasputin fell down in the snow.
+Rasputin fell in the snow.
 Again, Rasputin should have been dead, but he was still moving.
 One of the conspirators shot him in the forehead.
-Rasputin’s body was thrown off the Bolshoy Petrovsky Bridge into an ice-hole in the Malaya Neva River and was found on January 1, 1917.
+Rasputin’s body was thrown off the Bolshoy Petrovsky Bridge into an ice hole in the Malaya Neva River and was found on January 1, 1917.

 Police photograph of Rasputin’s corpse, found floating in the Malaya Nevka River, 1917; Photo Credit – Wikipedia